eurostat/README/README.md

 ### Note

-Any resemblance of this page to the [awesome list of statistical software packages](https://github.com/SNStatComp/awesome-official-statistics-software) is surely not fortuitous.
+Any resemblance between this page and the [awesome list of statistical software packages](https://github.com/SNStatComp/awesome-official-statistics-software) is surely not coincidental.

 ### Disclaimer